St Emeric of Hungary Church, Čimhová: Current Church

 The current church, made of stone, was completed in 1775 as a shared effort of inhabitants of all nearby villages belonging to the catholic parish.
 Stone material was favoured, as the previous wooden churches started to rot at their bases due to humidity from a nearby river.

 The construction itself was carried out by the locals, the municipality financed most of the expense and provided material transport, manual handling and two furnaces to manufacture bricks.
 The inhabitants of the small village had trouble finalising the project and asked the Orava castle to provide help, which responded with providing additional stone and bound the administration of Liesek with a provision of extra help.
 Financial shortage was addressed by the issue of a Royal Decree, requested by the Diocese of Esztergom vicariate in 1773.
 The Hungarian Royal Chamber in Pressburg donated 200 florins.

 The church was projected to be 16,25 klafter (approx. 30m) long and 7 klafter (13,2m) wide.
 The tower was not initially joined to the nave at the west side as today, but rather stemming from the roof above the western portal, made out of wood.
 The current tower was built in 1810.

 In autumn 1775, shortly after the completion, two earthquakes occurred.
 The first left visible cracks in the vaulting and elsewhere, causing concerns over safety.
-After a loose brick fell on the congregation, the masses were banned until further notice.
+After a loose brick fell on the congregation, liturgical celebrations were banned until further notice.
 Second earthquake made the entire vaulting collapse, leaving truss at sight.
 After a risk assessment and a cleanup, services could have been held.

 Plaque in the southern wall, added after 1790 reconstruction.